spmallette/java-dse-driver/manual/metadata/README.md

   schema-altering query (ex: `CREATE TABLE`), the driver waits for schema agreement (see below), then refreshes the schema.
-* **third-party schema changes**: if another client (cqlsh, other driver instance...) changes the schema, the driver gets notified by Cassandra via a push notification.
-It refreshes the schema directly (there is no need to wait for schema agreement since Cassandra has already done it).
+* **third-party schema changes**: if another client (cqlsh, other driver instance...) changes the schema, the driver gets notified by DSE via a push notification.
+It refreshes the schema directly (there is no need to wait for schema agreement since DSE has already done it).

 #### Subscribing to schema changes